First Nations in Canada

-The text has two parts.
-The first—"Early First Nations"—presents a brief overview of the distinctive cultures of the six main geographic groups of early First Nations in Canada.
+The first part of this text —"Early First Nations" — presents a brief overview of the distinctive cultures of the six main geographic groups of early First Nations in Canada.
 This section looks at the principal differences in the six groups' respective social organization, food resources, homes, modes of transportation, clothing, and spiritual beliefs and ceremonies.

-The second part—"History of First Nations–Newcomer Relations"—traces the relationship between First Nations and newcomers to Canada from the very first encounter up to the government's historic apology in June 2008 to all former students of Indian Residential Schools.
+Parts two through six of this text trace the relationship between First Nations and newcomers to Canada from the very first encounter up to the government's historic apology in June 2008 to all former students of Indian Residential Schools.
 In this apology, the Government of Canada expressed deep regret for the suffering individual students and their families experienced because of these schools.
 The government also acknowledged the harm that residential schools and assimilation policies had done to Aboriginal people's cultures, languages and heritage.

 Today the Government of Canada is working in partnership with First Nations in this new era of reconciliation to build stronger First Nations communities.
 All across the country, this crucial collaborative work is taking place in areas as diverse as First Nations economies, education, governance, social services, human rights, culture and the resolution of outstanding land claims.

 Part 1 – Early First Nations: The Six Main Geographical Groups